- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Overall, regular data verification and checksum processes provide an extra layer of protection and assurance for maintaining data integrity on NAS Netgear ReadyNAS RN102 devices.

-Although NAS ReadyNAS RN102 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ReadyNAS RN102 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -